-“What lessons do we want for our children?
+“What lessons do we want?
 What are we teaching?
 What world will we create by the education we provide?”
 Mara Sapon-Shevin (2007) poses these questions in her book “Widening the Circle: The Power of Inclusive Classrooms” which helped guide my educational teaching philosophy.
-These questions drive providing all students the best possible opportunities to achieve their potential.
-Nurturing learners in childhood will ultimately impact the world in a positive ripple effect.
+These questions drive providing all learners the best possible opportunities to achieve their potential which ultimately can impact the world in a positive ripple effect.
 Learners who are guided in critical thinking, innovation, and empathy will hopefully make informed choices, ask questions, take positive action when they see injustices and innovate better ways of being in the world.
 To achieve this goal, relationships are the root of all leadership, and the stem of a strong educational experiences.
 One needs to practice active listening and simply taking the time to get to know people as human beings as foundational to the following educational goals:

 Social and emotional learning.
 We are educating and leading human beings and to help foster confident and empathetic humans requires trust and a safe and caring environment.
 To help accomplish this, we should strive to attend to the whole person.
 A safe and nurturing environment is the key to elevating resiliency, diversity, and celebrating achievements.
 We must endeavor for people to feel safe, seen, heard, respected and celebrated.

 Collaboration.
 What experiences and knowledge do learners bring to the table?
 How can we build upon this knowledge?
 One should actively seek out partnerships to learn, build, and co-curate together with the goal to empower those we serve.
 Seeking frequent feedback and co-designing visions and goals, and learning experiences supports a democratic space and provides teams with a common purpose.